This healthy hearty recipe for a roasted salmon bowl pairs tender seafood with colorful veggies and grains for a flavorful and satisfying supper!

 STEP 4: Now pop the cooked farro in a large bowl along with some parsley, nuts and tomatoes, drizzle with half the dressing and toss it all up.

 STEP 5: Last but definitely not least, gently pull the salmon apart with two forks into large flakes and add the salmon and asparagus to the bowl.
-Drizzle with a little more dressing and serve!
+Drizzle with a little more dressing and serve it up!

 Yes!
 First off, farro is usually stocked next to the rice in your supermarket, but if you can’t find it, either barley or brown rice makes a great substitute.